-Mergers, joint ventures and alliances among franchise, wireless or private cable operators, satellite television providers, local exchange carriers and others, and the repeal of certain ownership rules may provide additional benefits to some of our competitors, either through access to financing, resources or efficiencies of scale, or the ability to provide multiple services in direct competition with us.
+Mergers, joint ventures and alliances among franchised, wireless or private cable operators, satellite television providers, local exchange carriers and others, and the repeal of certain ownership rules may provide additional benefits to some of our competitors, either through access to financing, resources or efficiencies of scale, or the ability to provide multiple services in direct competition with us.

 Streamlining of Operations.
 In the past, Charter (our manager) experienced rapid growth from acquisitions of a number of smaller cable operators and the rapid rebuild and rollout of advanced services.
-Our future success will depend in part on our ability to standardize and streamline our operations.
+Our future success will depend in part on Charter's ability to standardize and streamline our operations.
 The failure to implement a consistent corporate culture and management, operating or financial systems or procedures necessary to standardize and streamline our operations and effectively operate our enterprise could have a material adverse effect on our business, results of operations and financial condition.
-In addition, our ability to properly manage our operations will be impacted by our ability to attract, retain and incentivize experienced, qualified, professional management.
+In addition, Charter's ability to properly manage our operations will be impacted by Charter's ability to attract, retain and incentivize experienced, qualified, professional management.

 Services.
-We expect that a substantial portion of our near-term growth will be achieved through revenues from high-speed data services, digital video, bundled service packages, and to a lesser extent, various commercial services that take advantage of cable's broadband capacity.
+We expect that a significant portion of our near-term growth will be achieved through revenues from high-speed data services, digital video, bundled service packages, and to a lesser extent, various commercial services that take advantage of cable's broadband capacity.
 The technology involved in our product and service offerings generally requires that we have permission to use intellectual property and that such property not infringe on rights claimed by others.
 We may not be able to offer these advanced services successfully to our customers or provide adequate customer service and these advanced services may not generate adequate revenues.
 Also, if the vendors we use for these services are not financially viable over time, we may experience disruption of service and incur costs to find alternative vendors.
-In addition, if it is determined that the product being utilized infringes on the rights of others, we may be sued or be precluded from using the technology.
+In addition, if it is determined that the product or service being utilized infringes on the rights of others, we may be sued or be precluded from using the technology.

 Increasing Programming Costs.
 Programming has been, and is expected to continue to be, our largest operating expense item.
 In recent years, the cable industry has experienced a rapid escalation in the cost of programming, particularly sports programming.
 This escalation may continue, and we may not be able to pass programming cost increases on to our customers.
 The inability to fully pass these programming cost increases on to our customers would have an adverse impact on our cash flow and operating margins.
+As measured by programming costs, and excluding premium services (significantly all of which were renegotiated and renewed in 2003), as of June 30, 2004, approximately 36% of Charter's current programming contracts, under which we purchase programming, have expired or are scheduled to expire by the end of 2004, and approximately another 12% by the end of 2005.